 It can often help to view the corporate body as a living, breathing entity comprised of all of the individual cells of dynamic energy that all need constant connecting, nurturing and support.
 The same laws of energy conservation can be applied to organisational energy, i.e. energy cannot be created or destroyed, only converted from one form to another or transferred from one object to another.
-The challenge of course is to convert as much as possible of this potential energy to fulfil on the organisation’s Why.
+The challenge is to convert as much of this potential energy to fulfil on the organisation’s Higher purpose.

-So, whether you are thinking about yourself, or an organisation, the above simple formulae can be used to determine the Performance you will get.
+Whether you are thinking about yourself, or an organisation, the above simple formulae can be used to determine the Performance you will get.
 Great leaders don’t focus on or trying to manage Performance directly, they consider it an output.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.